Request Information

 - Engage in collaborative learning with students from healthcare and design disciplines, fostering a holistic and innovative approach to occupational therapy practice.

-- Benefit from a variety of fieldwork placements and hands-on experiences in diverse settings, ensuring you’re well-prepared for real-world challenges.
+- Benefit from a variety of fieldwork rotations and hands-on experiences in diverse settings, ensuring you’re well-prepared for real-world challenges.

 - Learn from dedicated faculty who are not only experts in their fields but also committed to mentoring and supporting your professional growth.